How to Start An Art Journal Page? Explore Different Types of Art Journals

 I remember when we used to have rotary phones and mobile phones were the thing of the far far future.
 (Well, yeah, I got my first cellphone when I was 17 years old, and it was more of a heavy wall brick than a nice little phone.)

 I’m rambling.
 Ok.
 But!
 These fixed home phones were the reason I started doodling.
 I would sit by the phone, call my friend and we would chat for at least 10 minutes.
 And while we were chatting our heads off, I would always doodle something on the paper next to the phone.

 Doodling!
 It’s fun and carefree and it puts no pressure on you.
 And even more, it’s sooo relaxing.
 Why?
-I think it’s because you get engrossed in drawing those lines and making small dots and circles, that all your focus and energy go to that process.
-So, the rest of that all-day-long-worrying-mind has to shut up.
+I think it’s because you get engrossed in drawing those lines and making small dots and circles, that all your focus and energy go into that process.
+So, the rest of that all-day-long-worrying mind has to shut up.